 You should be doing regular industry research.
 Follow #sponsorship on Twitter, as well as some influential sponsorship blogs (my recommendations are here).
 When you find something that might interest your sponsors, send it along to them.
 You might even put a list of great new articles or resources at the bottom of your monthly report.
 This takes something that you should be doing for your job anyway and creates value for your sponsors.

-I’ve blogged about my love for Trello (www.trello.com) in the past, and my love for it has not waned.
-I’m asked all the time, and I mean ALL the time, to review various pieces of “groundbreaking sponsorship management software”, and I haven’t seen a single one that allows for the flexibility in both structure, sharing, and information capture that Trello does*.
+I’m asked all the time, and I mean ALL the time, to review various pieces of “groundbreaking sponsorship management software”, and I haven’t seen a single one that allows for the flexibility in both structure, sharing, and information capture that you need to track the creative, multi-faceted, and ever-changing needs of sponsorship.

 Need more assistance?